 The author has a depth of knowledge on wireless communications from the simplest elementary to the most complex topics that he covers in great and understandable details for someone not completely familiar with wireless.
 The chapters on (1) Beamforming, (2) MIMO, (3) OFDM and finally a coverage of (4) LDPC codes were excellent reads IMHO.
 I especially loved the LDPC chapter.
 The explanations are excellent.
 I purchased the book both electronically and in paper format.
 I also took the course the author provides – altogether it forms a really well rounded package for a moderately knowledgeable person with some physics and comms basis.
 Thank you and nice job.

 It is a well written book suited to both undergraduate and graduate levels.
 I like the analogies the author provides which makes it easy to connect with the concepts.
 The structure and the contents are also quite well organized.

 Surendra Raju, Morse Micro, Australia

 An example screenshot from the book is shown below (click on the image to enlarge it).
 Notice how using many figures really enables the reader to see things up close.

 The complete package contains 700+ figures which are placed at regular intervals keeping in mind the sampling theorem in DSP, i.e., a reader can miss the text and still connect the figures to form the concept up to a reasonable extent.

-If you buy the complete option that includes the SDR course, you can modify one of the GNU Radio examples to build a real OFDM system (the main 5G waveform) that sends a text and image file over the air.
-Since SDR hardware is usually expensive, a USB sound card can be employed to transmit and receive through the speakers and microphone, respectively.
+How would you feel sending and receiving a text and image file over the air?
+This becomes possible with an included GNU Radio example of a real OFDM system (the main 5G waveform) if you buy the complete option that includes the SDR course.
+Since SDR hardware is usually expensive, a USB sound card can be employed to transmit and receive signal through the speakers and microphone, respectively.
 See a short demo of the received signal in a wireless setting below.